 Places of Interest

 A rebirth is underway in downtown Jacksonville.
-The downtown Organic Market, Bicycle Shop, Paint Your Own Pottery, Coffee Bistro, and the Court House Cafe' are just a few of the places to visit while downtown.
 Newly built homes in a traditional southern style invite a social atmosphere and are surrounded by mature trees providing shade for those hot summer days.
 Three downtown parks including Wilson Bay, Riverwalk and Willingham Parks are located along the New River which flow through City.
-Riverwalk Park is the home to several seasonal festivals including Oktoberfest, National Night Out, Winterfest and the Riverwalk Palooza.
+Riverwalk Park is the home to several seasonal festivals including Oktoberfest, National Night Out, Winterfest and New River Splash.
 Jacksonville Landing is where the locals go to launch a boat, kayak or canoe to enjoy the scenery on the water or fish it's healthy waters.
 The health of the New River is monitored regularly by the City's Stormwater division as well as the New River Foundation.
 City Events

 The Freedom Fountain is a must see on your way to downtown Jacksonville.
 Located at New Bridge Street and Johnson Blvd, next to City Hall, this impressive fountain was erected to honor those who served or have served our Country while in Onslow County.
 Freedom Fountain